Oh yes, the infamous Quarter Life Crisis in your twenties.

 One day you’re jogging along in your 20s with bounce and buoyancy as upbeat music confirms with every step that you can take on the freaking world.

-Now let’s talk about when you’re smack dab in the middle of one.
+Now let’s talk about when you’re smack dab in the middle of a quarter life crisis.
+How do you get through it?

 Seven Cures for a Quarter Life Crisis